 - We transform driver training.
 We work with partners and governments to train driver trainers.
 Our driver training programmes make drivers more competent, vehicles safer, and reduce death and injury on the road.

 - We transform standards and systems.
 We work with governments and other organisations to create and promote far-reaching improvements in driving standards, including curriculum development.
 We also work on transport management systems, joining with partners to increase efficiency, reduce costs, and improve the management and maintenance of fleets of vehicles.

 - In 2008, we partnered with the Industrial Training Centre (ITC) in Zambia, which has proven to be an invaluable resource for improving driving standards and road safety.

-- From April 2021 to March 2022 alone, the ITC in Zambia trained 1,556 drivers, including HGV, PSV and forklift truck drivers.
+- From April 2022 to March 2023 alone, the ITC in Zambia trained 1,976 drivers, including HGV, PSV and forklift truck drivers – a 27 percent increase on the previous year.

 - In 2010, Transaid partnered with the National Institute of Transport (NIT) in Tanzania, where drivers have received HGV, PSV and CPC training.
 On numerous occasions training has been delivered by a professional volunteer working on behalf of Transaid.
 View a short video here on our impact in Tanzania.